Understanding Graceful Routing Engine Switchover

 Check GRES readiness by executing both:

-The request chassis routing-engine master switch check command from the master Routing Engine
+The request chassis routing-engine master switch check command from the primary Routing Engine

 The show system switchover command from the Backup Routing Engine